How to Make a Simple Potato Vegetable Soup

 - Chop potatoes, carrots, and onions.
 Cook them together, adding some water.
 I pressure-cooked them.
 You can cook them in a pot.
 Set aside to cool.

 - Put them in a mixer or grinder.
 Make a smooth liquid puree, adding water as needed while grinding.

 - Transfer this puree to a deep-bottomed pan.
 Heat it.
 Stir occasionally while boiling it.
-No need to boil for a longer time, as the veggies are already cooked.
+There is no need to boil for a longer time as the veggies are already cooked.